alberto-dellera/alberto-dellera.github.io/_posts/2009-10-23-cbo-newdensity-for-frequency-histograms11g-10204-densities-part-iv.md

 ---

 _Bottom note about singleton values_: actually in pre-10.2.0.4 versions, if the value was present in the Frequency histogram but covering a single bucket (hence it was present in the table exactly one time at statistic collection time), it used to be classified as "unpopular" and hence used to get the same treatment as a value not in the histogram - the end result being that the cardinality was estimated as 0.5 rounded up to 1; now it is 1 before rounding as one would intuitively expects.
-I hope to be able to investigate whether this change fixes the issues about join cardinality estimation I investigated - see "the mystery of halving" in [this investigation](/assets/files/2007/04/JoinOverHistograms.pdf) of mine if interested.
+I hope to be able to investigate whether this change fixes the issues about join cardinality estimation I investigated - see "the mystery of halving" in [this investigation](/assets/files/2007/04/JoinOverHistograms.pdf) of mine if interested (chekc also its [intuitive explanation for the IOUG SELECT Journal](/assets/files/2007/04/JoinCardinalityEstimationWithHistogramsExplained.pdf) and its [supporting material](/assets/files/2007/04/JoinOverHistograms_supporting_material.zip)).

 Other posts belonging to this series:
 [densities part I](/blog/2009/10/03/cbo-about-the-statistical-definition-of-cardinality-densities-part-i/)